g2s3-2018/g2s3-2018.github.io/index.md

 for local accommodations and meal expenses will be available for all participants.

-More details regarding topics of the school, the avenue, and the application process will be soon avaialable at this website.
+More details regarding topics of the school, the avenue, and the application process will be soon available at this website.